jorgevallejo/clinic-tables-data/PEC3.md

 necessary to stop the retrieval process or a particular process is not successful.
 *ND\_NumTrans*: number of transfers (excluding donors).
-Transfer is the technique by with an embryo gronw in vitro is transferred from cultured to the patient uterus.
+Transfer is the technique by with an embryo grown in vitro is transferred from cultured to the patient uterus.
 *Donor\_NumTrans*: number of transfers from donor oocytes.
 This category is divided into four variables depending if the oocytes are fresh of